muarshad01/Design-Patterns-Python/README.md

 ```

 Make sure that python has been installed by following these steps:

 * `python3 --version`
+* `pip3 --version`
+* `which python3`

-* Open a terminal application and type `pip3`.
+Open a terminal application and type `pip3`.
 You will be able to see the help information from `pip3` only if the python installation is successful.

 ***